Volunteer With Us

 IMMIGRATION

-Volunteers help immigrant survivors of violence and their families find relief through a variety of means, such as asylum, special visas for victims of crime, standby guardianship, and adjustments in status.
+Volunteers help immigrant survivors of gender-based violence and their families find relief through a variety of means, such as asylum, special visas for victims of crime, standby guardianship, and adjustments in status.

 Average case length: 6-12 months